Start using our new user interface: Genome Detective Platform

 • Serotype 4 includes 4I, 4II, 4III and 4IV genotypes.

-In addition to the genotypes, we have also added an additional layer of classification, proposed in a manuscript currently under preparation.
-Major lineages are based on phylogenetic distance, monophyly, and the size of the clade.
+In addition to the genotypes, two additional layers of classification (major and minor lineage) have been added to the tool, as proposed in Hill et al. (2024).
+Major and minor lineages are based on phylogenetic distance, monophyly, and the size of the clade.
 There are a handful of major lineages in most (not all) genotypes, denoted using latin letters, e.g. 2II_A is major lineage A in genotype II serotype 2.
-We do skip I and V to avoid confusion because these are used in genotype designations.
+I and V are skipped to avoid confusion because these are used in genotype designations.
+There are also minor lineages for some of the major lineages, denoted by dots and numbers (e.g. 1II_A.1.2).
 Importantly these lineages are neutral descriptors of diversity, and aim to provide additional temporal and spatial granularity to the spread of dengue virus globally, as well as standardise the discussion of important diversity.
-There are also minor lineages in this system, denoted by dots and numbers (e.g. 2II_A.1.2), but these are not yet identified by the current version of the Genome Detective dengue tool.

 • Serotype 1